-SI No Semester Subject Topics

-01 01 Common Common to all engineering Signal and Analysis, Field Theory, Thermodynamics, Fluid
+Sl No Semester Subject Topics 01 Common to all Common to all engineering Subjects Signal and Analysis, Field Theory, Thermodynamics, Fluid Dynamics etc

-to all Subjects Dynamics etc

-SL.No Real World Mapping 01 Calculus of complex functions is used to solve engineering problems.
+Sl.
+No Real World Mapping 01 Calculus of complex functions is used to solve engineering problems.
 For examples will be drawn from a variety of engineering problems, including heat transfer, vibrations, dynamics, fluid mechanics, etc. 02 Probability Distributions used to design and Analysis of algorithm, interpreting data, Machine learning and artificial intelligence 03 Sampling Theory are used in design engineering, Sensors, image scanning, electricity generation & Quality of the products